 That commitment showed on the courts.
 The women went undefeated in the regular season as Bagwell drove them around New England in a van stuffed to the brim with players, tennis bags and, with each successive win, more confidence and swagger.
 There was no question they’d be making a trip to the 12-team championship round in New Jersey, though the players grumbled when the national committee did not reward them with one of the top two seeds and a first-round bye.

-The “Steamrollers,” as they came to be known at the tournament operations desk, topped UC San Diego 6–3 in the opening round.
+The “Steamrollers,” as they came to be known at the tournament operations desk, topped UC San Diego 6–3 in the second round.
 Next came Bagwell’s pep talk to Diamond and the defining 5–4 win over the national powerhouse from Texas.
 After that was the national championship game, where Amherst collected its third win of the year over archrival Williams, 5–2, with Diamond earning the championship-clinching point.

 During their time in New Jersey, the women developed a tradition: the victory in each round was followed by a meal at the Olive Garden in Trenton.
 The staff at the eatery became fans, comping the team’s victory dinner on the night of the title win.